Skip to main content

 On 1 March 2026, Vietnam quietly made history.
 Its Law on Artificial Intelligence came into force, making the country the first in Southeast Asia to enforce a comprehensive, risk-based regulatory framework for AI.
 The law covers domestic and foreign operators alike, classifying AI systems into three tiers: high-risk, medium-risk, and low-risk.

 High-risk systems, including those used in healthcare, finance, and education, face the strictest controls.
 Real-time biometric surveillance is banned without explicit government approval.
-Foreign AI providers must appoint a local legal representative.
-And a new National AI Database will require registration of all high-risk systems operating in the country.
+Foreign AI providers must appoint a local legal representative, and a new National AI Database will require registration of all high-risk systems operating in the country.

 The law was passed by Vietnam's National Assembly on 10 December 2025 and drew heavily from the European Union's AI Act, but adapted for a developing economy with different priorities.
+This move positions Vietnam ahead of the region's surging AI startup ecosystem in regulatory maturity.

 What the Law Actually Requires